 UPENN Orphan Disease Program Grants

-The also procures philanthropic and corporate donations that are used to match dollar‐for‐dollar money raised by the cycling participants for their particular diseases.
+The ODC also procures philanthropic and corporate donations that are used to match dollar‐for‐dollar money raised by the cycling participants for their particular diseases.

 The LAM Foundation Easy Breathers Cycling Team, led by LAM patients and families, has been a staple of the Million Dollar Bike Ride since its inception.
 Together, The Easy Breathers, UPenn, and The LAM Foundation have raised more than $800,000 in nine years.
 This money is distributed in a pilot grant per year that goes directly to LAM research.
 The awards have included 8 pilot grants to some of our most dedicated and recognized LAM scientists.
 Collaborations like the MDBR are how patients and families move scientific progress forward – these projects would have otherwise gone unfunded.

 Apply for the MDBR LOI pilot grant for LAM